|

 Telemetry is data collected by a device and transmitted over the Internet, often without the user fully understanding what information is being gathered.
 This data may include browsing habits, viewing history, search activity, voice recordings, hardware performance, location information, and much more.

-helps them improve advertising, track user behavior, and increase profits.
+valuable data that helps them improve advertising, track user behavior, and increase

 Nearly Every Major Tech Company Collects Data